 Which type of account offers the highest interest rates?

-Either way, the right bank makes a difference.
+The right bank makes a difference

-Whether a money market account or savings account makes sense for you, or you’re looking for other ways to save, the right bank makes all the difference.
-Be sure you choose a reputable bank and understand all the terms of any account you consider, including fees and minimum deposit requirements.
+Choose a reputable bank and understand all the terms of any account you consider, including fees and minimum deposit requirements.

 At Ally Bank, we’re committed to helping you save with great products, competitive rates, and 24/7 customer service.
 Visit Ally.com for more information on how to bank with us.